Ready to escape the ordinary?

 Players

-In this room, you and your team are Seal Team ELF-A, tasked with acquiring Ben Franklin's latest toy invention.
+In this escape game, you and your team are Seal Team ELF-A, tasked with acquiring Ben Franklin's latest toy invention.
+So that General Claus can distribute it out on Christmas Eve.

 Christmas